 This can be used for creating windows, conceptual scenes, partial props, and much more.
 It's a common functionality in a lot of video editing software, and when you get familiar with the Mask feature in Vyond, you will quickly get creative with it.

-Here's an example from my Go Beyond Vyond course, where I walk you through the Mask functionality step-by-step:
+In my Go Beyond Vyond course, I walk you through the Mask functionality step-by-step.

 Vyond has no plans of shutting down as a company.
 Vyond is a healthy business and will continue as going concern many years into the future.